ably-labs/collaborative-pixel-drawing/README.md

 ## Description

 This repository contains an example how to synchronize state between many client devices using serverless websockets (Ably or Azure Web PubSub).
-The context of the example is a collaborative drawing canvas that multiple people can use to draw pixelart.
+The context of the example is a collaborative drawing canvas that multiple people can use at the same time to draw pixelart.

-Two implementations:
+This repository contains two implementations of the same project:

-- The `main` branch of this repo contains the implementation using [Ably](https://ably.com/).
+- The [`main` branch](https://github.com/ably-labs/collaborative-pixel-drawing) of this repo contains the implementation using Ably.
-- The `azure-web-pubsub` branch contains the implementation using [Azure Web PubSub](https://docs.microsoft.com/azure/azure-web-pubsub/overview).
+- The [`azure-web-pubsub` branch](https://github.com/ably-labs/collaborative-pixel-drawing/tree/azure-web-pubsub) contains the implementation using Azure Web PubSub.

 ## Tech stack

-The project uses the following components:
+This project uses the following components:

 - [p5js](https://p5js.org/); A creative coding library, used for the drawing canvas.
 - [Ably](https://ably.com/); A realtime messaging platform, used as the serverless websockets component.